Leave and Public Holidays

 - If the employee does not have 12 months continuous eligible service, the employee is still subject to the Act and must absent herself from duty during the required absence period.
 The absence will be without pay but will count as service for all purposes.
 If the employee completes 12 months continuous eligible service during the first 16 weeks of maternity leave, the employee is entitled to payment for the period between the completion of the qualifying period and the end of the first 16 weeks.

-- Applications for maternity leave should be submitted to the Department as soon as possible (at least three months prior to the expected date of birth) and must be accompanied by a written statement from the treating doctor specifying the expected date of birth.
+- Applications for maternity leave should be submitted to the Department as soon as possible (at least three months prior to the expected date of birth) and must be accompanied by a written statement from a medical practitioner or midwife specifying the expected date of birth.
 Upon receiving the application, the Department will provide written advice to the employee of her entitlements, period(s) of required and maximum absences, impact on superannuation contributions and other related matters.

 The Paid Parental Leave Scheme